bhartimanjhi/Online-food-delivery-system/README.md

 ---

-## 💡 Recommendations
+## Recommendations

-The business should focus on reaching more customers in smaller cities, as they already generate most of the orders.
+The business focus on reaching more customers in smaller cities, as they already generate most of the orders.
 High-performing restaurants like Fresh Garden can guide others to improve operations and customer engagement.
 Loyal customers should be rewarded through offers or special deals to maintain retention.
 Promoting premium dishes and combo meals can further increase sales, while better delivery and support for weaker outlets can drive overall growth and satisfaction.

 ---

-## 🛠️ Tools & Technologies
+## Tools & Technologies

 * **SQL (MySQL)** – Data querying, cleaning, and insight generation
 * **Power BI** – Visualization and interactive dashboard creation